Eric Wilkerson: Professional career

-Pittsburgh Steelers

 Wilkerson signed with the Pittsburgh Steelers on May 11, 1989.
 He later converted to wide receiver.
-He was released by the Steelers on September 4, 1989 and signed to the team's practice squad on September 6, 1989.
+He was released by the Steelers on September 4, 1989, and signed to the team's practice squad on September 6, 1989.
 Wilkerson played in one game for the Steelers during the 1989 season.
 He was also active for the team's two postseason games that year.
 He became a free agent after the 1989 season.

-Detroit Lions

 Wilkerson then signed with the Detroit Lions during the 1990 off-season.
-He was released by the Lions on September 3, 1990 and re-signed by the team later.
+He was released by the Lions on September 3, 1990, and re-signed by the team later.

-New York/New Jersey Knights

 Wilkerson was selected by the New York/New Jersey Knights of the World League of American Football in the 1991 WLAF Draft.
 He led the league in rushing with 717 yards in 1991 and garnered Second-team All-World League accolades.
 He also tied for the league lead with eleven total touchdowns after recording seven rushing and four receiving scores.
 Wilkerson recorded 404 rushing yards, three rushing touchdowns and two receiving touchdowns in 1992.

-Cleveland Thunderbolts

 Wilkerson played for the Cleveland Thunderbolts in 1993, recording five tackles, one pass breakup and one interception.